TobikoData/sqlmesh/docs/reference/cli.md

 ```
 Usage: sqlmesh dag [OPTIONS] FILE

-  Renders the dag as an html file.
+  Render the DAG as an html file.

 Options:
   --help  Show this message and exit.